sfccdevops/sfcc-vscode-remote/docs/git-credentials.md

 git config --global user.email "your.email@address"
 ```

-IMPORTANT: You will want to perform this task on BOTH your Local machine, and the Developer Container.
+IMPORTANT: You will want to perform this task with the exact same values on BOTH your Local machine, and the Developer Container.

 macOS
 ---